schoeberl/librelane/docs/source/getting_started/index.md

 <div style="text-align: center;">

 <p><a href="./newcomers/index.html" class="link-button">
-I am new to OpenLane
+I am new to LibreLane
 </a></p>

 <p><a href="./migrants/index.html" class="link-button">
-I have previously used OpenLane 1
+I have previously used LibreLane 1
 </a></p>

 <p><a href="./installation_overview.html">